curl/everything-curl/internals/backends.md

 ## Different backends

-In the libcurl source code, there are internal APIs for providing functionlity.
+In the libcurl source code, there are internal APIs for providing functionality.
 In these different areas there are multiple different providers:

 1. IDN
 2. Name resolving